I have forgotten

 Magnetic hysteresis is a property which affects ferromagnetic materials.

 Hysteresis is a property of ferromagnetic materials with great applicability as a magnetic memory device.
-Indeed, as shown in Figure 1, when the driving magnetic field drops to zero (path \inline bc), the ferromagnetic material retains an important degree of magnetization.
+Indeed, as shown in Figure 1, when the driving magnetic field drops to zero (path ), the ferromagnetic material retains an important degree of magnetization.
 Certain compositions of ferromagnetic materials will actually retain an imposed magnetization indefinitely and can be used as permanent magnets.

 A widely used application of the magnetic memory (usually that of iron and chromium oxides) is for the magnetic storage of data on computer disks.